 8. Dark Hair on Blonde Ombré

 Try to highlight your dark brown mane with some blonde ombré tips.
-This color is a showstopper and definitely will get you lots of attention.
-A lighter skin tone works best with this hue and looks best on fine to medium straight hair.
+This color is a showstopper and will definitely get you lots of attention.
+A lighter skin tone works well with this hue and it looks best on fine to medium straight hair.

 9. Dark Brown Ombré Tips

-Dark reddish locks with dark brown tips are an amazing and sexy color for darker complexions.
-This is much easier to maintain than most ombre styles, which means less visits to the salon for touch ups.
+We love this sexy color for darker complexions.
+This is much easier to maintain than most ombre styles, which means fewer visits to the salon for touch-ups.

 10. Blue Ombre

 Or maybe you want to up your ombre game a notch with some color!
 We love it!
-Try out one of our favorite tones of the season with blue hair where you can opt for a dark tone or something more muted.
+Try out one of our favorite tones of the season, a deep blue hue.

 11. Rooty Ombre

-Rock your roots in style by opting for a much lighter ombre tone.
+Wear your roots with confidence by opting for a much lighter ombre tone.
 This contrast allows your roots to show in a very cool and on-trend way.

 12. Subtle Ends

 Rock the ombre for brown hair look ever so subtly with dyed ends.
-We especially adore this look on shorter hair like this classic bob.
+We especially adore this look on shorter hair.

 13. Reverse Ombre

-Blending brown hair with red ombre and orange tones gives off one of our favorite on-trend looks at the moment.
+Blending brown hair with red ombre and orange tones give off one of our favorite on-trend looks at the moment.
 Be prepared to turn heads with these flattering duo!

-Most Flattering Ombre Hair for Brown Hair for Your Skin Tone
+The Most Flattering Ombre Hair for Brown Hair for Your Skintone

 Those with light skin with warm or yellow undertones, like some fairer Asians or those of Latin American descent, should begin with a dark golden brown base.
 This shade looks wonderful when lightened into a butterscotch, honey blonde or bronde shade, as these light tones enliven the pigments in your complexion.